Shlokkzz/TicTacToe-Firebase/README.md

 - Firebase integration was referenced from the official Firebase documentation.
 - Game logic and UI inspiration taken from Android developer resources.

----

-## Screenshots

-Include screenshots of the login screen, dashboard, single-player game, and two-player game here (if required by the submission guidelines).